susam/lab/web/sockets/README.md

   - The bytes `36 0d 29 16` contain the masking key.

   - The bytes `51 68 5d 3b 42 64 44 73` contain the masked payload.
 We
-    can use the masking to decode them like this:
+    can use the masking key to decode it like this:

     ```
     $ python3 -q